BOOK 3 OF THE BIT PLAYERS SERIES

 THE SADIE AND ALEX REUNION

-SADIE PERKINS run-walks up the path to Alex’s front door, ten torturous steps away, her long, light auburn hair – perfectly curled for once – bouncing against her back.
+SADIE PERKINS run-walks up the path to ALEX HOLMAN’s front door, ten torturous steps away, her long, light auburn hair – perfectly curled for once – bouncing against her back.
 Her expression alternates between anticipation and apprehension, a teen angst version of the comedy and tragedy theatre masks.

 Unable to wait, Alex pushes the screen door wide open and leaps down his front steps in one bound.